 Our family love affair with skiing started nearly a decade ago at Solitude Ski resort in Utah.
-It's been a while since our last visit, when I heard that Deer Valley's corporation purchased Solitude I had to see what was in store for one of my favorite ski destinations.
+It's been a while since our last visit, it's time to check in with one of our favorite family ski resorts.

 Lucky us.
 When we woke it was a Friday in December when most everyone else was at school.
 We had early-season fresh powder at our pleasure.
 My contact arranged a guide for the day.
 After picking up my rentals at Powderhorn, we connected with Karl and headed to the lift.
 The best news is that all this took about 20 minutes.
 The village is like Mr. Roger's neighborhood.
 Everyone is friendly and everything is convenient.
 Look around.
 No one is frantic or stressed.

 Being early days into the season, we had limited terrain even with the overnight dump.
 No worries, despite several lifts being closed, there was plenty of quality terrain to keep us busy (favorite runs include Sunshine Bowl and Hal's Hollow).
 Since we New Yorkers don't see much powder, we focused on that.
 Karl gave us some great pointers (don't lean back and keep your tips together) and off we went.

 500+ inches of snowfall a year.